Documentation

 Getting Started

 Calcator is a calculator notebook that lets you write calculations like notes.
 Each line can contain an expression, variable definition, or comment.
+Install the desktop app for macOS, Windows, or Linux from the download page; see install & first launch for platform-specific steps.

 salary = 5000